Ashley Hall Plantation: History

 It was listed on the National Register of Historic Places on June 5, 1975.
 Today, the house and its relocated structures are located on 38 acre near West Ashley, South Carolina.
-Part of the former plantation is now a residential developemnt.
+Part of the former plantation is now a residential development.

 Architecture

 The property includes a small tabby-walled house (c.
-1675) with a 20th-century second story addition, the ruins of the Georgian plantation house (1704), a monument to the second Governor William Bull (c.
-1791), two prehistoric Indian archaeological sites, and two 18th century well sites associated with the plantation.
+1675) with a 20th-century second-story addition, the ruins of the Georgian plantation house (1704), a monument to the second governor, William Bull (c.
+1791), two prehistoric Indian archaeological sites, and two 18th-century well sites associated with the plantation.